Liquid-Reply/technical-challenge-wp3/README.md

 ##### Keycloak

-To adjust the number of Keycloak instances adjust the `replicas` factor in TODO:.
-The available resources (cpu/memory) can also be adjusted there.
-After that make sure to rollout the changes via TODO:.
-(Note: In a mature setup the horizontal and vertical scaling can be automated in Kubernetes.
-For automatic rollouts a GitOps tool would be used.)
+Scaling Keycloak is equivalent to adjusting the `spec.instances` configuration parameter in [manifests/04_keycloak/07_keycloak.yml](manifests/04_keycloak/07_keycloak.yml).
+To rollout configuration changes see [Change Keycloak configuration](#change-keycloak-configuration).

 #### Change Keycloak configuration

+>[!NOTE]
+>
+>Configuration changes should first be tested in a development environment before being rolled out to production to avoid unwanted downtime.

-To change configuration parameters of Keycloak adjust the corresponding values in [manifests/04_keycloak/07_keycloak.yml](manifests/04_keycloak/07_keycloak.yml) and rollout the changes via TODO:.
-(Note: In a mature setup the rollouts would be automated via a GitOps tool.)
+To change configuration parameters of Keycloak adjust the corresponding values in [manifests/04_keycloak/07_keycloak.yml](manifests/04_keycloak/07_keycloak.yml) and rollout the changes via:

-Helm
+`kubectl apply -f manifests/04_keycloak/07_keycloak.yml`

-To check that the Keycloak instance has been provisioned in the cluster run:
+As for the Keycloak installation you can check that the Keycloak instance has been provisioned in the cluster by running:

 `kubectl get keycloaks/keycloak-full-coral -n keycloak-system -o go-template='{{range .status.conditions}}CONDITION: {{.type}}{{"\n"}}  STATUS: {{.status}}{{"\n"}}  MESSAGE: {{.message}}{{"\n"}}{{end}}'`